Camping – The Local Area

 Where to start?
 There are so many things to do and places to see not only in Dalkeith Country Park itself but also the surrounding Lothians and Borders countryside.
 The park is just 20 minutes from Edinburgh and 30 minutes from East Lothian’s beautiful beaches.

 We’ve popped together a few suggestions to help you plan your visit.
 You can find even more over on the VisitScotland or Scotland Starts Here websites.
-Or why not download the new, free, Midlothian & Borders App Scotland Starts Here?
+Or why not download the Scotland Starts Here app?
 Download for Google Play or Apple.
 Happy camping!

 At the Park

 - Fort Douglas Adventure Park – fun for little ones and their grown ups!
 Areas for toddlers and older children, plus the new Sky Maze.

 - Restoration Yard Shopping

 - Take in the history and architecture of the park

 The Edinburgh Festival